 Prohibiting future uses in the Impact Area may decrease the value of land in the EFU Zone.
 There are currently no dwelling uses located within the 1,500 foot Impact Area.
-If future dwelling uses were proposed on any of the parcels, all but one of the property owners in the Impact Area could locate dwelling uses to be outside of the Impact Area, likely resulting no change to the overall value of land.
-This one parcel is that is approximately 40 acres and is almost fully within the 1,500 foot Impact Area.
-This parcel is of a size that would not typically allow for the establishment of a dwelling in the current underlying EFU Zone and CWR overlay.
-However, if a dwelling could be approved, it can be sited greater than the 500 foot minimum distance allowed by the County Development Code from a mining site.
+If future dwelling uses were proposed on any of the parcels, all but two of the property owners in the Impact Area could locate dwelling uses to be outside of the Impact Area, likely resulting no change to the overall value of land.
+In addition, these two parcels are quite small (less than seven acres) for the EFU zone, and are located on higher-quality soils, so permitting a dwelling use on these parcels would be extremely difficult/unlikely due to the underlying zoning requirements for establishing a dwelling on EFU land.

 Limiting future uses in the Impact Area is unlikely to cause any positive or negative economic consequences.
-Future uses, especially dwelling uses, are already limited by the underlying EFU and CWR overlay zoning.
+Future uses, especially dwelling uses, are already limited by the underlying EFU zoning.